 Attractions: The natural beauty of West Maui is by far one of the region’s biggest allures.
 Golden beaches and secluded coves line the coastline, while the West Maui Mountains serve as a gorgeous backdrop.
 Some of the best snorkeling spots on the island are located in West Maui, like Olowalu Reef and Honolua Bay, which doubles as a great place to watch surfers in the wintertime.
 Meanwhile, several of West Maui’s golf courses are known to be among the best in the world.

 Shopping and dining: No shortage of shopping or dining here!
 West Maui is home to a multitude of dining options, from five-star restaurants to local holes in the wall.
-You’ll also find several shopping hubs in West Maui, particularly Whaler’s Village in Kaʻanapali and the famous Front Street in Lahaina.
-Front Street is peppered with local boutiques and souvenir shops, as well as bars and restaurants.
+You’ll also find several shopping hubs in West Maui, particularly Whaler’s Village in Kaʻanapali.
 On any given day in West Maui, you might also find swap meets, farmer’s markets, or art markets.

 Atmosphere: Compared to other locations around Maui, the West Side is lively, with bustling streets, decent nightlife (by Maui standards), and busy beaches.

 Climate: The consistently warm weather also factors into West Maui’s allure.
 In Hawaiian, Lahaina means ‘cruel sun .’
 After a day on the beach, it’s not hard to see why.
 The West Side is frequently sunny and warm, but you’ll see some passing showers and cooler temperatures further north near Napili and Kapalua.

 - Spend a day perusing the shops and restaurants on Front Street.

 - Take a snorkeling tour along the west side aboard a spacious catamaran with Trilogy.
 Trilogy loads directly from the sand at Ka’anapali Beach.